Hannah "Lucy" (Murray) Eicher was born on May 12, 1885 in Normalville, Fayette County, PA, the youngest daughter of Elijah and Hannah (Minerd) Murray.

 Son Albert Nelson Richter (1921-2015) was born on March 24, 1921 in Normalville.
 He married Leantha M. Brown (1924-1988), daughter of Norman P. and Goldie May (Sanner) Brown Sr. of Indian Head, Fayette County The couple was wed on May 18, 1941, when Albert was age 20.
 The ceremony took place at the home of Leantha's uncle and aunt, Mr. and Mrs. Russell Walsh, in Scottdale, Fayette County.
 The Richters had at least five children: Albert Nelson Richter Jr., Michael P. Richter, Paul Richter, Phillip Richter, Linda Lang and Barbara Mastogiacomo.
 The photo of the young family, seen here, was taken in the 1940s.
 During World War II, Albert served in the U.S. Army and saw action in France, Germany and the Elbe River.
 He was wounded and received the Purple Heart decoration.
 They were residents of South Connellsville for decades, and in the 1960s and '70s, the family resided on 1708 Third Street.
 Albert was employed by the Anchor Hocking Cap Plant as a lithographer.
 Later, they moved to Oakmont, Allegheny County, PA and were members of the Pentecostals of Oakmont.
 Sadly, Leantha died at the age of 64 on April 29, 1988.
 Following Leantha's death, Albert later married Grace D.. (?), and they resided in Manor, Westmoreland County.
 Albert endured the death of their son Michael in 2007.
 Albert died at the age of 93 on Jan.
 3, 2015.
 An obituary in the Connellsville Daily Courier noted that he was survived by 18 grandchildren, 28 great-grandchildren and one great-great grandchild.
 He was laid to rest in Green Ridge Memorial Park north of Connellsville.

 Daughter Evelyn "Ruth" Richter (1925-2011) was born on Jan.
 12, 1925 in Springfield Township, Fayette County.
-She married Norman P. Brown Jr. (1921-1982).
-They produced seven children -- Norman P. Brown III, Betty Herman Holden, Leroy N. Brown, Patricia May, Vera Jean Basinger Long, Lloyd Brown and James A. Brown.
+She married Rev. Norman P. Brown Jr. (April 24, 1921-1982), son of Norman P. and Goldie May (Sanner) Brown Sr. the couple produced seven children -- Norman P. Brown III, Betty Herman Holden, Leroy N. Brown, Patricia May, Vera Jean Basinger Long, Lloyd Brown and James A. Brown.
 Evelyn was a member of the Apostolic Pentecostal Church.
 They lived in Somerset, Somerset County, PA and Bethesda, MD for some time before Evelyn returned to Mill Run in 2001.
-Tragedy struck in March 1975, when son James was critically injured in an automobile accident and died after treatment in Connellsville and Pittsburgh.
+Tragedy struck in 1975, when son James died after a severe injury in an automobile accident.
 Norman passed away on Oct.
 6, 1982, at the age of 61.
 Evelyn outlived him by almost three decades.
 She died at the age of 86 on Jan.
 13, 2011.
 She was laid to rest in the Mt.
 Tabor Cemetery.
 At the time of her passing, said the Connellsville Daily Courier, she was survived by 22 grandchildren, 51 great-grandchildren and 29 great-great grandchildren, for a total of 102 lives.

 Great-grandson Norman P. Brown IV married Ellen Brothers, daughter of Clyde Elwood and Cosey (Miner) Brothers, and granddaughter of Raymond and Rebecca (Rugg) Miner.